dawex/sigourney/README.md

 ### Maven

-The library is built using Java 17, which is the latest Java LTS version available.
+The library is built using Java 17, which is a Java LTS version that is still supported.

 Build:
 ```shell